Inc21/blarney_cc_pp1/README.md

 ## Interesting bug or problems.
   - An existing logo that had to be used for this website meant that the colours that I could use were very limited.
 This and my lack of experience in design and coding made this project an interesting problem that had to be solved.
   - Used css grid for the layout.
-Trying to match different elements on the page was a big learning curve.
+Trying to match different elements' heights and widths on the page was a big learning curve.
   - Another interesting problem to solve was getting labels on the form page to render on top of input fields.

 ### Validator Testing

 - HTML
   - Some errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-running-2.0%2Findex.html).
-Mainly typing mistakes, elements left open or closed with double marks.
+Mainly typing mistakes and elements left open or closed with double marks.
 All errors were immediately fixed.
 - CSS
   - Some errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-running-2.0%252Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css).
-All errors were immidiately fixed.
+All errors were immediately fixed.
   <p>
     <a href="https://jigsaw.w3.org/css-validator/check/referer">
         <img style="border:0;width:88px;height:31px"